mithatco/mental_health_multiagent/README.md

    - Enter search terms
 4. Click on any log to view the full conversation
 5. The diagnosis is shown in a separate panel at the bottom
-6. Use the "Export as Text" button to download a text version of the conversatio
+6. Use the "Export as Text" button to download a text version of the conversation
+7. Click "Evaluate with Ollama" to run an automated evaluation of the conversation

 ### Debugging PDF Extraction